EgemennSahin/tech-news-aggregator/README.md

 # Tech News Aggregator

 Tech News Aggregator is a web application built with Next.js and TypeScript, that aggregates technology-related news, Stack Overflow questions, and GitHub repositories based on a user's search query.
 The application fetches data from various APIs and displays it in a paginated format.
+The UI changes into a different seasonal theme every time a search is queried.
 The deployed version is [here](https://tech-news-aggregator.vercel.app/).

 ## Features